PipeWire/wireplumber/docs/rst/configuration.rst

 except load its configured components.
 The actual management logic is implemented inside those components.

-Modular design ensures that it is possible to swap the implementation of specific functionality without having to re-implement the rest of it, allowing flexibility on target-sensitive parts, such as policy management and making use of non-standard hardware.

 At startup, WirePlumber reads its configuration file (combined with all the fragments it may have) and loads the components specified in the selected profile.
 This configures the operation context.
 Then, the components take over